-They have a person-centred approach, which means they listen to what the learner wants to learn, and can offer tailored learning packages to support them to achieve their goals.
-The learning can be formal or informal - learners can be supported to achieve a qualification or just simply learn skills to make a difference to everyday life.
+We have a person centred approach, which means we listen to what the learner wants to learn, and we can offer tailored learning packages to support them to achieve their goals.
+The learning can be formal or informal - learners can be supported to achieve a qualification or just simply learn skills to make a difference to every-day life!

-Volunteers who would like to support literacies learners will also have the opportunity to do the accredited Supporting Adult Literacies Learning (SALL) training course- a great way to improve your knowledge that will look great on your CV too!
+Volunteers, who would like to support our literacies learners, will also have the opportunity to do the accredited SALL (Supporting Adult Literacies Learning) training course – it’s a great way to increase your knowledge and will look impressive on your CV too!

 Out of pocket expenses paid?

 A willingness to share skills and support someone to learn in a flexible way that suits the learner.
-Some of the learners will have a learning difficulty and/or experience ill health, and this can result in low confidence and personal doubts about their a
+Some of the learners will have a learning difficulty and/or experience ill health, and this can result in low confidence and personal doubts about their ability to learn.

 Restrictions on who can volunteer